JulianNicholls/palette-visualiser-3/README.md

 * 04/2019: Add explicit AAA and AA text to colour blocks.
 Re-factoring and some bug fixes.

+* 03/2020: Convert to Typescript

 ## Git client

-I have used Git at the command-line for 10 years.
+I have used Git at the command-line for more than 10 years.
 Over that time, I have tried many different graphical shells for Git, without finding one that was easier and nicer to use than the command-line (in my view).